Prelang/CircleFS/README.md

 ## Description

-A filesystem (most likely virtual via FUSE) where:
+CircularFS is a FUSE-mounted filesystem where:

 1.)
 A directory index contains a list of all the (unique) directories and subdirectories in the tree.
 Example: